 Understanding The Profit and Loss Chart in Options Trading

-The Option Profit and Loss Chart (P/L) is a visual tool that helps traders evaluate potential outcomes of option trades by displaying the theoretical profit and loss of a strategy at different underlying prices.
+The Option Profit and Loss Chart (P&L) helps traders evaluate potential outcomes of option trades by displaying the theoretical profit and loss of a strategy at different underlying prices.

 What is the Option Profit and Loss Charts?